How Sustainable Style Works

 • Tencel™ lyocell

 How things are made matters.
-These products come from factories that better protect their employees and our planet through offering empowerment programs to workers, ensuring fair wages, and managing chemicals and resource use.
+These products come from factories that better protect their employees and our planet by offering empowerment programs to workers, ensuring fair wages, and managing chemicals and resource use.

 Each product must be made in a facility that meets high environmental or social standards.